We have seven traditional first grade classrooms this year.

 English Language Arts

-We use running records to document oral reading achievements as well as comprehension skills including sequencing, main idea, and other specific skills.
+It is important to know that our reading assessment documents oral reading achievements as well as comprehension skills including sequencing, main idea, and other specific skills.
 While many children can read numerous words and have a good reading vocabulary, some do not have the comprehension skills necessary for advancing to another level.
 Our goals are to teach your student the following:

-- Good readers read and sustain their reading for longer periods of time.
+5. Good readers read and sustain their reading for longer periods of time (Stamina!).

 First graders are developing their beginning writing skills in writing workshops inspired by Lucy Calkins and Katy Wood Ray.
 First grade students will learn where ideas come from, how to read like writers, how to use authors as mentors, write non-fiction, write personal narratives, and write poetry.
 The principals behind the writing workshop are designed to: